-1. Probability & Statistics for engineers by Dr. J. Ravichandran WILEY-INDIA publishers.
+2. Probability & Statistics for engineers by Dr. J. Ravichandran WILEY-INDIA publishers.

-2. Probability & Statistics by T.K.V.
-Iyengar, B.Krishna hi, S.Ranganatham and M.V.S.S.N.Prasad, S.Chand publications.
+- 1. Probability & Statistics by T.K.V.
+Iyengar, B.Krishna Gandhi, S.Ranganatham and M.V.S.S.N.Prasad, S.Chand publications. - 2.

-- 1. Probability & Statistics by E. Rukmangadachari & E. Keshava Reddy, Pearson Publisher. - 2.
 Statistical methods by S.P.
-Gupta, S.Chand publications.

-3. Probability & Statistics for Science and Engineering by G.Shanker Rao, Universities Press.

-- 4. Probability and Statistics for Engineering and Sciences by Jay L.Devore, CENGAGE. - 5.
+Gupta, S.Chand publications. - 3.
+Probability & Statistics for Science and Engineering by G.Shanker Rao, Universities Press. - 4.
+Probability and Statistics for Engineering and Sciences by Jay L.Devore, CENGAGE. - 5.
 Probability and Statistics by R.A.
 Jhonson and Gupta C.B.

-- The student will be able to analyze the problems of engineering & industry using the techniques of testing of hypothesis, ANOVA, Statistical Quality Control and Queuing theory and draw appropriate inferences. - Fundamental knowledge of the concepts of probability.
-Have knowledge of standard distributions which can describe real life phenomenon.
-Have notion of sampling distributions and statistical techniques used in management problems.
+Outcomes: The student will be able to analyze the problems of engineering & industry using the techniques of testing of hypothesis, Statistical Quality Control and Queuing theory and draw appropriate inferences.